gotoiot/service-django-rest-api/README.md

 │   └── wsgi.py                     # utility to load Django app into WSGI servers
 ├── doc                             # dir to save documentation │   └── ...
-├── tests                           # dir to save test files and assets (no unit tests) │   └── ...
 ├── .gitignore                      # exclude files from versions control ├── .dockerignore                   # exclude files when build a docker image ├── Contribuitors.md                # project contribuitors